awslabs/aws-greengrass-labs-bluetooth-gateway/README.md

 The current implementation runs on Linux (internally it uses code from the [BlueZ project](http://www.bluez.org/)), although it can be ported to other platforms.

-The AWS Greengrass BLE Gateway component should be deployed on a Linux based AWS Greengrass Core located within range of the Bluetooth Low Energy devices.
+The AWS Greengrass BLE Gateway component should be deployed on a Linux based AWS Greengrass Core wih supported BLE hardware located within range of the Bluetooth Low Energy peripheral devices.
 Once connected, the AWS Greengrass BLE Gateway component provides a **CONTROL** channel for device state management and a **DATA** channel for sending and receiving messages to the BLE Devices via the Greengrass core.
 By default, BLE messages are proxied to both MQTT and IPC to support communications with applications and services in the AWS core as well as other Greengrass components on the same device.

 ![BLE GW Control and Data Functions](readme-assets/ble-gw-control-data.png)